ShdwBrngr/YouTube-and-Spotify-Data-Analysis/README.md

 **🗃️ Database Integration**
 - SQLite + SQLAlchemy used to:
     - Save cleaned data to .db file
-    - Preparation for future SQL querying and relational joins
+    - Preparation for SQL querying

 ## **Directory Structure**
 ```
 YouTube Data Analysis/
 ├── data/                # YouTube and Spotify data files are here
 ├── exported/            # Exported databases are here
+├── images/              # Images used in the notebook are here
 ├── .gitignore           # Files and directories excluded from Git tracking
 ├── README.md            # Project documentation
 ├── requirements.txt     # Python dependencies